-If you’re planning on using freelance writers but managing the process yourself, it’s important to realize that you’ll also be responsible for vetting the writers to ensure they have the ability to research, write and format the content in a way that benefits your business.
+If you’re planning on using freelance writers to make good content while still managing the process yourself, it’s important to realize that you’ll also be responsible for vetting the writers to ensure they have the ability to research, write and format the content in a way that benefits your business.
 You’ll also be responsible for negotiating rates and keeping track of payments and paperwork when contracting them.
 Lastly, you’ll have to manage assignments given, feedback and quality assurance of the content to make sure it’s quality.
-If you already have a system for doing this with other contractors, then this could be a viable option, otherwise you might quickly realize you’re in over your head.
+If you already have a system for doing this with other contractors, then this could be a viable option, otherwise, you might quickly realize you’re in over your head.

 Hiring, managing and maintaining hand-selected writing teams to create great content can be a full-time job on top of your OTHER full-time job if you’re not careful.